orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 The RCX has an optional rotation sensor that could be bought for it, but they are now fairly difficult to get hold of.
 They also used a brushed contact based system for sensing, so could be prone to wear and introduce friction into your drive chain.
 On the positive side, the RCX could have its sensor ports set into a mode that would automatically count the revolutions based on the sensors encoding.

-I investigated ways to make a friction free sensor, and while it requires a little more programming than using the rotation sensor, it also has the benefit of being able to be constructed from parts shipped with the Robotic Invention System (the basic RCX kit).
+I investigated ways to make a friction free sensor, and while my method requires a little more programming than using the rotation sensor, this idea also has the benefit of being able to be constructed from parts shipped with the Robotic Invention System (the basic RCX kit).

-The animation below shows the basic construction, which can be altered to suit your model, but the important thing is that the light sensor is close to a pulley wheel, with light and dark round studs pressed into it to give a readable pattern to show rotation.
+The animation below shows the basic construction, which can be altered to suit your model, but the important thing is that the light sensor is close to a pulley wheel, with light and dark round studs pressed into the pulley wheel to give a readable pattern to show rotation.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/O6GP4LHynok" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen=""></iframe>